 Her financial and organizing contributions and her total commitment to opera in Montana have been invaluable to the basic structure and success of the Association.
-Mrs. Martin is now Honorary Chairman of the Board.
+Mrs. Martin passed away in 2016.

 In 1996, Linda Curtis took over the role of Artistic Director from Pablo Elvira.
-As her schedule permits, Ms. Curtis attends auditions and performances around the country, listening for singers appropriate for roles in upcoming IOA productions.
-Since 1979 IOA has produced one opera each spring.
-In 2005, IOA began presenting a second opera in the fall.
+As her schedule permits, Ms. Curtis attends auditions and performances around the country, listening for singers appropriate for roles in upcoming IOB productions.
+Since 1979 IOB has produced one opera each spring.
+In 2005, IOB began presenting a second opera in the fall.

 The Association has continued to grow and to attract operagoers, not only from Bozeman, but from other parts of Montana and neighboring states as well.
 An increasing number of volunteers and supporters aid the Association each year.
 All committee workers and board members are volunteers.
 Staff includes an artistic director, production coordinator, office manager and an executive director (all part-time positions).